prantic-paul/SHS/docs/sprints/sprint-03-profile-picture/USER_GUIDE.md

    - **Method 1: Drag & Drop**
      - Drag an image file from your computer
      - Drop it on the upload area
-     - Image uploads automatically
+     - Preview appears immediately

    - **Method 2: Click to Select**
      - Click anywhere on the profile picture or upload area
      - Select an image from your computer
-     - Image uploads automatically
+     - Preview appears immediately

+4. **Confirm Your Selection**
+   - After selecting a picture, you'll see:
+     - Preview of your new picture
+     - **"Save Picture"** button (green)
+     - **"Cancel"** button (gray)

+   - **To save**: Click "Save Picture" button
+   - **To cancel**: Click "Cancel" to revert to your current picture

-4. **See Confirmation**
+5. **See Confirmation**
-   - While uploading: "Uploading and saving..." message
+   - While saving: "Saving your picture..." message
-   - After success: "✓ Profile picture updated successfully" message
+   - After success: Green success banner at top
+   - Your picture is now saved in the database
+   - It will persist even after logging out/in

 ### For Doctors (Additional Section)